Collaborative Software Development¶

 Hopefully you are not the only one on the team doing work, and therefore you should expect that the main repository may have new and changed content while you are in the process of working.
 To synchronize with the latest content from the “upstream” (IDAES organization) repository, you should periodically run one of the two following commands:

-git pull # OR -- explicit git fetch --all git merge upstream/master
+git pull # OR -- explicit git fetch --all git merge upstream/main

 You’ll notice that this merge command is using the name of the “upstream” remote that you created earlier.